jankrepl/mltype/README.md

 Once you download the file, you will need to place it in `~/.mltype/languages`.
 Note that if the folder does not exist you will have to create it.
-The file name can be changed to whatevery you like.
+The file name can be changed to whatever you like.
 This name will then be used to refer to the model.

 To verify that the model was downloaded succesfully, try to sample from it.